 brew install mysql

-Finally, run the command below in terminal to install dnsmasq.
+Finally, install dnsmasq by running the below command.
 This allows wildcard subdomain names.

-Now we have to set up Apache, a cross-platform web server, which is where we will store our web files.
-Get this started by running the below command in terminal.
+- Now we have to set up Apache, a cross-platform web server which is where we will store our web files.
+Run the below command to get this started.

 sudo apachectl start

-To test this is working, head over to http://localhost/ in your browser.
+- Test this is working by heading over to http://localhost/ in your browser of choice (we suggest Chrome).
 You should see a page that says “It Works”.

 If it’s working, the easy part is done!

 Now we need to make a few quick changes to the configuration files.